The Schmear: A Mission Schtatement

 “Jerry, it’s our sense of humor that sustained us as a people for three thousand years.”

 Seinfeld 8:19 – The Yada Yada

 To say that a sense of humor sustained the Jewish people throughout thousands of years of exile is a gross oversimplification.
-Certainly our devotion to community, philosophy, and tradition must shoulder some of the blame, and I have no doubt that those three tenets of our culture harbor some resentment towards humor for stealing the spotlight.
+Certainly our devotion to community, philosophy, and tradition must shoulder some of the blame, and we have no doubt that those three tenets of our culture harbor some resentment towards humor for stealing the spotlight.
 It is, however, an unavoidable aspect of our people – to discuss Judaism without mentioning humor is to eat a bagel with no schmear.

 In generations past, the Jewish people would build new communities in their host countries based around a few institutions crucial for Jewish life: synagogues, ritual baths, kosher butchers, campus Hillels, pizza parlors that also serve Mexican food, and orthodontists.
 Today, however, Jewish communities lean heavily on technology like the Rabbi of Lechovitch leaned on his walking-cane – it’s rare to find a city suburb that hasn’t formed a Facebook group just so the six Jews that live there can give away used mattresses and organize Shiva calls.
 The modernization of our people is not only inevitable, it’s welcome!
 Just think – how many of our ancestors dreamed of Jewish people across the world reconnecting one day?

 That’s where we come in!

 The Schmear is a satirical news source dedicated to bringing the